U.S. Congress to meet Sunday to vote on COVID-19 relief, spending package | Politics

 U.S. Congress to meet Sunday to vote on COVID-19 relief, spending package

 Republican Senator Mitt Romney said on CNN on Sunday: "I believe there is going to be a deal.
 There are always sticking points, but the big one was resolved last night ...
 They're working out some additional points.
 But I think it's going to get done.
 It'll get done before Christmas."
-LANGUAGE DIFFERENCES

-Toomey spokesman Steve Kelly said the senator's agreement with Schumer "rescinds more than $429 billion in unused CARES Act funds; definitively ends the CARES Act lending facilities by December 31, 2020; stops these facilities from being restarted; and forbids them from being duplicated without congressional approval."
-But a senior Democratic aide said Toomey had agreed to "drop the broad language in his proposal that would have prevented the Fed chair from establishing similar facilities in the future."

-The Senate adjourned a rare Saturday session with a call from Republican leader Mitch McConnell to avoid last-minute disagreements that could delay new funding for Americans and small businesses.
-After news of a compromise on the Fed issue, McConnell spokesman Doug Andres said: "Now that Democrats have agreed to a version of Senator Toomey's important language, we can begin closing out the rest of the package to deliver much-needed relief to families, workers, and businesses."
+San Francisco Federal Reserve Bank President Mary Daly told CBS' "Face the Nation" on Sunday that the package would provide much-needed relief for the economy.

 ALSO READ